Attitude Coverage

 You inserted a Sensor object into the scenario and set its field of view to mimic what the ship's pointing sensor can see.
 You set the boresight solar exclusion angle to ten (10) degrees.
 The Sensor object won't report any accesses in this area.

-Using the Insert STK Objects Tool, you inserted operational GPS satellites into the scenario and grouped them into a Constellation object.
+Using the Insert STK Objects Tool, you inserted operational GPS satellites into the scenario and automatically grouped them into a Constellation object.
 Next you inserted an Attitude Coverage object and set the coverage using latitude bounds from 5 to 90 degrees latitude.
 You constrained the coverage to the sensor's field of view, and used the GPS satellites as your assets.

 After computing coverage, you inserted an Attitude Figure of Merit object and set it to use Number of Asset Coverage and computed Minimum.
 This allowed you to determine the maximum minimum number of satellites your sensor would see when pointing it at various locations in the coverage grid.

 Next, you used a Grid Stats report to determine your minimum and maximum values.
-Using static graphics, you used the minimum and maximum values to visualize colors inside the attitude sphere which allowed you to determine in which direction to point your sensor to maximize tracking of all the satellites.
+Using static graphics, you used the minimum and maximum values to visualize colors inside the attitude sphere, which allowed you to determine in which direction to point your sensor to maximize tracking of all the satellites.

-Save your work
+Saving your work

-2. Save () your scenario.
+2. Save () your work.

 On your own